cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-Amazon-Cognito.md

 - <font color=red> create unique identities </font> for your users
 - and assign permissions for users.
 - and federate them with identity providers.
-- then obtain <font color=blue> temporary, limited-privilege AWS credentials with permissions pre-define </font> to directly access other AWS services or to access resources through Amazon API Gateway.
+- then obtain <font color=LightSlateBlue> temporary, limited-privilege AWS credentials with permissions pre-define </font> to directly access other AWS services or to access resources through Amazon API Gateway.

 Identity pool can include: